Bronx Opera House: Development and construction (1911–1913)

-Despite their clever maneuvering with the Shuberts, Cohan and Harris still end up facing competition in the Bronx.
-On August 29, John Cort announces the construction of the "Royal Theatre" in association with Frank Gersten.
-A combination house with a seating capacity of 2,500 located at Westchester, 3rd Avenue and 150th Street, a mere four block away from the Bronx Opera House that is to be completed by December 15.

-This latest announcement revives the anxieties of theater managers in New York.
-When asked if he was interested in any new theaters in the city beyond the Harlem River, Harry Frazee was quoted by the New York Sun as saying he thanked the creator that he had no project underway in the Bronx.

-September 9, 1912, the Daily Standard Union: Brooklyn announces Cramp & Co. has been awarded the construction contract for the Bronx Opera House, a fireproof building with exterior of brick, limestone and terra cotta requiring an expenditure of $250,000.
+Cohan and Harris still ended up facing competition in the Bronx, when, on August 29, John Cort announced the construction of the "Royal Theatre" in association with Frank Gersten.
+A combination house with a seating capacity of 2,500 located at Westchester Avenue, Third Avenue and 150th Street, four blocks away from the Bronx Opera House, was to be completed by December 15.
+When asked if he was interested in any new theaters in the city beyond the Harlem River, Harry Frazee was quoted by the New York Sun as saying he thanked the Creator that he had no project underway in the Bronx.
+Cramp & Co. was awarded the construction contract for the Bronx Opera House in September 1912; the structure was to be a fireproof building with exterior of brick, limestone and terra cotta requiring an expenditure of $250,000.

 As construction gets quickly underway, a partnership is formed with A.H.
 Woods who came on board with an interest of one-third and an interest in management as well.
-There is little or no excavation to be done and the then estimated 2,500-seat house is expected to be ready by December.
-This partnership with Woods is perceived by many in the industry as a game-changer.
-It is seen either as an attempt by the two firms to break free from the Syndicates or an attempt to become their own Syndicate altogether.
-Rumors are promptly denied by both parties.
+There is little or no excavation to be done and the then-estimated 2,500-seat house is expected to be ready by December.
+Observers saw the partnership either as an attempt by the two firms to break free from the Syndicates or an attempt to become their own Syndicate altogether.
+Both parties denied the rumors.
+In the meantime, the development of its direct competitor, Cort and Gersten's Royal Theatre, was delayed by a variety of factors, including building violations in February 1913.
+Two months later, the Shuberts and Klaw & Erlanger announced that they would play all their shows at the Bronx Opera House, shutting out the Royal Theatre.